dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

  | OD   | Out of district | Excluded | Included | Excluded |
  | UM   | Unmatched student | Excluded | Included | Excluded |
  | RS   | Resident K-12 student | Included | Included | Included |

  *Inherited indicates that student type will be included if the residential projection included that optional type during setup.

+## Suggested Additional Fields:
+The District will have to decide what information would be most useful in your planning efforts.
+The more information on the file, the more alternatives you will have to query and graphically display your student data.
+You may want to include additional attributes such as:

+* Ethnicity

+* Language Proficiency

+* Track (if your district is on a year round schedule)

+* Homeroom

+* Parent or Guardian

+* Inter/Intra-district transfer

+* Unique student ID code

+* Address (actual residence, no P.O.
+Box addresses)

+* City

+* Zip

+## Excluding students from the redistricting process:
+During the creation of a plan by current students and current enrollment you will be asked to select a field from which you can choose one or more categories of students that can be excluded from the redistricting process.
+The identified students will remain at their current school of attendance regardless of any boundary changes.
+These students usually belong to a campus specific program such as special needs, magnet school, or academy etc.

+## Points to Remember:
+* All fields you wish to have available for reporting in the Redistricting Extension, must be included in the student table before geocoding is started

+* Data from related tables must be physically joined to the geocoded student table prior to using the student data in the Redistricting Extension.

+* No null values or special characters can be in these fields before attempting to create a new redistricting plan.

+## For More Information:
+Students must be geocoded by residence in order to perform redistricting and to obtain realistic projections (using the SchoolSite Projection Extension).
+For more information on how to geocode, see the ArcGIS help file or the Getting to Know ArcGIS manual.